-Changes in regulatory requirements, FDA guidance or guidance from EMA or unanticipated events during our clinical trials of ZGN-1061 may occur, which may result in changes to clinical trial protocols or additional clinical trial requirements, which could result in increased costs to us and could delay our development timeline.
+Changes in regulatory requirements, FDA guidance or guidance from EMA, Australia or New Zealand or unanticipated events during our clinical trials of ZGN-1061 may occur, which may result in changes to clinical trial protocols or additional clinical trial requirements, which could result in increased costs to us and could delay our development timeline.

-Changes in regulatory requirements, FDA guidance or guidance from EMA or unanticipated events during our clinical trials may force us to adjust our clinical program or the FDA, the EMA, or the applicable regulatory authorities in Australia and New Zealand may impose additional clinical trial and/or preclinical study requirements.
+Changes in regulatory requirements, FDA guidance or guidance from EMA or unanticipated events during our clinical trials may force us to adjust our clinical program.
+The FDA, the EMA, or the applicable regulatory authorities in Australia and New Zealand may impose additional clinical trial and/or preclinical study requirements.
 For instance, the FDA issued draft guidance on developing products for weight management in February 2007, and issued draft guidance on developing products for the treatment of diabetes in February 2008 but these guidance documents may be revised at any time.
 In December 2008, FDA established guidance on evaluating cardiovascular risk of new therapies for the treatment of type 2 diabetes.
-In March 2012, the FDA's Endocrinologic and Metabolic Drugs Advisory Committee met to discuss possible changes to how the FDA evaluates the cardiovascular safety of weightmanagement drugs and although new guidance has not been issued yet it may occur at any time.
 Amendments to our clinical trial protocols would require resubmission to the FDA, the EMA, or the applicable regulatory authorities in Australia and New Zealand as well as IRBs and ethics committees for review and approval, which may adversely impact the cost, timing or successful completion of a clinical trial.
-If we experience delays completing, or if we terminate, any of our clinical trials, or if we are required to conduct additional clinical trials and/or pre-clinical studies, the commercial prospects for ZGN-1061 may be harmed and our ability to generate product revenue will be delayed.
+If we experience delays completing, or if we terminate, any of our clinical trials, or if we are required to conduct additional clinical trials and/or preclinical studies, the commercial prospects for ZGN-1061 may be harmed and our ability to generate product revenue will be delayed.